datatrail-jhu/07_dataviz/manuscript/09_advanced_data_visualization.md

 ### Advanced Data Visualization quiz

+{choose-answers:4}
-?
-What type of visualization allows the user to make changes to the plot by clicking on it?
+?1 What type of visualization allows the user to make changes to the plot by clicking on it?

-A) interactive
+C) interactive
-b) explanatory
+o) explanatory
-c) animated
+o) animated
-d) static
+o) static
-e) exploratory
+o) exploratory
+o) colorful
+o) black-and-white

+{choose-answers:4}
-?
-Which of these can be used to generate interactive plots in RStudio?
+?2 Which of the following can be used to generate interactive plots in RStudio?

-a) iris
-b) ggplot2
 C) plotly
+o) iris
+o) ggplot2
-d) ggplot
+o) ggplot
+o) plot

+{choose-answers:4}
-?
-To output a .gif animated plot, which package would you use?
+?2 To output a .gif animated plot, which package would you use?

+C) plotly
-a) ggplot
+o) ggplot
-B) gganimate
+o) gganimate
-c) plotly
-d) ggplot2
+o) ggplot2
+o) plot

+{choose-answers:4}
-?
-If you knit a .Rmd file into an HTML report, how will a plot from plotly() display?
+?3 If you knit a .Rmd file into an HTML report, how will a plot from plotly() display?

-a) as a static png
-B) as an interactive plot
+C) as an interactive plot
+o) as a static png
-c) it won't display
+o) it won't display
-d) incorrectly formatted
+o) incorrectly formatted
+o) link to click to see plot
+o) interactive plot will download

 {/quiz}